-- 1. The property must be developed, maintained, and operated so that the principal building, accessory buildings, yard, drive, and street frontage complement the appearance and character of its adjacent neighborhood and do not detract from abutting properties. - 2.
-Cooking facilities shall not be permitted in any of the guest rooms. - 3.
-The Zoning Administrator may require a lodging house to be screened from abutting residential properties by the erection and maintenance of a Transition Area per Article 5, the type of which shall be determined by the Zoning Administrator. - 4.
-The principal use is for lodging with accessory uses such as catering or events venue requiring temporary use permit.
+- 1. The property must be developed, maintained, and operated so that the principal building, accessory buildings, yard, drive, and street frontage complement the appearance and character of its adjacent neighborhood and do not detract from abutting properties. - Cooking facilities shall not be permitted in any of the guest rooms. - 3.
+The Zoning Administrator may require a lodging house to be screened from abutting residential properties by the erection and maintenance of a bufferyard per Article 5. - The principal use is for lodging with accessory uses such as catering or events venue requiring temporary use permit.